mzffrtp/todoappwithreact/README.md

 ### You can add your todos, delete, edit and check them as done when you are finished.
 See todoapp.gif below for more information.

-## You can also try it yourself at:

 ![](todolistwithreact.gif)